18. The Aiyagari Model#

 P_σ = jnp.reshape(P_σ, (n, n))

-# Get stationary distribution and reshape onto [i, j] grid
+# Get stationary distribution and reshape back onto [i, j] grid

 ψ = compute_stationary(P_σ)